 If you owned your home together, the form of legal ownership has a major impact.
 If you owned your home as 'joint tenants', you will automatically continue to own the (entire) home if your partner dies.
 But if you were 'tenants in common', your partner's share is dealt with under the terms of his or her will.
 If you rented your home, your rights to stay depend on the type of tenancy, whose name(s) it is in and your landlord.

-You will not be entitled to state benefits such as bereavement allowance or a state pension based on your former partner's National Insurance contributions.
+You will not be entitled to state benefits such as Bereavement Support Payment or a state pension based on your former partner's National Insurance contributions.
 Whether you have any entitlement under private pension or life insurance arrangements depends on whether the particular scheme's terms gives rights to a cohabiting partner.

 Written agreements can help to protect you from potential risks if you separate or your partner dies.